Transverse charge density and the radius of the proton: Parametrizations for and

-To facilitate the extraction of~$\langle b_1^2 \rangle$ from scattering data, we first expand the transverse charge density in a series of functions such that the moments~(\ref{Eq.10}) are easy to calculate.
+In principle, one can use Eq.~(\ref{eq:rho1_transform}) to determine $\rho_1(b)$ directly from the experimental data for $F_1(Q^2)$, then calculate $\langle b_1^2 \rangle$ according to Eq.~(\ref{eq:b1_integral}), and finally obtain the proton radius using Eq.~(\ref{eq:r_E_new}).
+In practice, it is easier to parametrize $F_1(Q^2)$ and $\rho_1(b)$ such that both the Fourier transforms (\ref{eq:F1_transform}) and (\ref{eq:rho1_transform}), as well as the moments~(\ref{eq:b1_integral}), can be calculated analytically.
 Since $F_1(Q^2)$ at small $Q^2$ is close to the dipole form factor, we expect that $\rho_1(b)$ can be approximated as $\rho_{2\text{-pole}}(b)$ times a polynomial in $\Lambda b$.
 Particularly suitable are the orthogonal polynomials $P_n^{(\nu)}$ defined by the orthonormality condition

 where

 is the weight function, $m$ and $n$ are the degrees of the polynomials, $\delta_{m n}$ is the Kronecker delta, and $\Gamma$ denotes the gamma function.
 These polynomials have recently been studied in Ref.~\cite{Yakubovich} (note that we use a different normalization for the weight function).
 We choose $\nu = 1$ and $x = \Lambda^2 b^2 / 4$ to match $w_{\nu}(x)$ with $\rho_{2\text{-pole}}(b)$.
 The first three corresponding polynomials are